Flint15/Encryption-software/README.md

 # Encryption-software
 There are 2 files in the repository, in 1 Morse code encryption, 1 root encryption/decryption and a replacement cipher.
 In 2 , the Vigener cipher
+Encryption is currently available only in Russian language